phpbb/chameleon/docs/codeing-guidelines.md

 This is why well commented code is extremely important.
 Take time to describe components, how they work, their limitations, and the way they are constructed.
-Don't leaveothers in the project guessing as to the purpose of uncommon or non-obvious code.
+Don't leave others in the project guessing as to the purpose of uncommon or non-obvious code.

 Comment style should be simple and consistent within the code base.